UW-MLGEO/ML-Geo-Project-Kopfli-Wolf/README.md

 Discovery:
 - Run trained model with chosen model parameter
 - Visualize model output
-- Calculate some statistical values to quantify the model performance
+- Calculate some statistical values to quantify the model performance (still to do)
-- → still to do
 Forecast: